return42/sphkerneldoc/linux_src_doc/block/blk-lib_c.rst

  Zero-fill a block range, either using hardware offload or by explicitly writing zeroes to the device.

- Note that this function may fail with -EOPNOTSUPP if the driver signals zeroing offload support, but the device fails to process the command (for some devices there is no non-destructive way to verify whether this operation is actually supported).
-In this case the caller should call retry the call to \ :c:func:`blkdev_issue_zeroout`\  and the fallback path will be used.

  If a device is using logical block provisioning, the underlying space will not be released if \ ``flags``\  contains BLKDEV_ZERO_NOUNMAP.